AdarshKumar712/DeepViz.jl/docs/src/gs.md

 Here are some of the tutorials which might be helpful to you with respect to using this package:

-!!!!!
-TODO : Add links to the tutorial blogs
+Coming Soon!!!!!!

 Moreovers to get a better understanding of various functions in this package and their usage, check the `Usage` section of the documentation.

 ## API Reference

-For an in-depth API reference of various DeepViz internals, checkout the `Algorithms Reference` section
+For an in-depth API reference of various DeepViz internals, checkout the `API Reference` section